wemilabs/resume-template/README.md

 - Modern and professional look
 - Simple and easy to use
 - No need to write any code
+- Easy to print and save as PDF

 ## How to Use